algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ## 3. TEST STRATEGY
 ### 3.1 Test Objectives
   - This test plan is dedicated to thoroughly evaluating the virtual processor and interpreter in our project, with a strong emphasis on functionality, reliability, and correctness.
-Our objectives include validating the precise execution of assembly code,, assessing the reliability of the virtual processor across various scenarios, and ensuring accurate results from the interpreter. n addition to technical validation, we prioritize educational value, by aligning our testing framework with the learning goals for students and developers exploring low-level programming concepts.
+Our objectives include validating the precise execution of assembly code, assessing the reliability of the virtual processor across various scenarios, and ensuring accurate results from the interpreter.
+In addition to technical validation, we prioritize educational value, by aligning our testing framework with the learning goals for students and developers exploring low-level programming concepts.
 Clear documentation and guides are provided to ensure accessibility for a wide audience.
 Through this testing approach, we aim not only to validate technical robustness but also to underscore the project's educational significance in the realm of low-level programming.

 ### 3.2 Test Environment